-Majority decision is carried through while the views of the dissenting Members are captured and recorded as part of the Minutes, wherever required.
+Majority decision is carried through while the views of the dissenting Members are captured and recorded as part of the minutes, wherever required.

-I further report that there are adequate systems and processes in the Company commensurate with the size and operations of the Company to monitor and ensure compliance with the applicable laws, rules, regulations and guidelines.
+We further report that there are adequate systems and processes in the Company commensurate with the size and operations of the Company to monitor and ensure compliance with the applicable laws, rules, regulations and guidelines.

-I further report that
+We further report that

-- i.
-During the audit period there was preferential allotment of 24,00,000 equity shares of ₹ 10 each pursuant to the provisions of section 18(2)(g) of the Sick Industrial Companies (Special Provisions) Act, 1985 and para 10.4 of the Order no. 151 | 2005 dated July 09, 2013 to Atul Finserv Ltd (formerly Ameer Trading Corporation Ltd) a promoter of the Company against the share application money received from AFL. - ii.
-Pursuant to the Modified Sanctioned Scheme (MS-13) as approved by Board of Industrial Finance and Reconstruction, the Company has redeemed 20,00,000, (0%) redeemable preference shares of ₹ 10 each issued to Atul Ltd.
+i.
+Pursuant to the Modified Sanctioned Scheme (MS-13) as approved by Board of Industrial Finance and Reconstruction, the Company has redeemed 10,00,000, (0%) redeemable preference shares of ₹ 10 each issued to Atul Ltd.

-I further report that during the audit period there were no specific events | actions having a major bearing on the affairs of the Company in pursuance of the above referred laws, rules, regulations, guidelines, standards, etc referred to above more specifically related to:
+We further report that during the audit period there were no specific events | actions having a major bearing on the affairs of the Company in pursuance of the above referred laws, rules, regulations, guidelines, standards, etc referred to above more specifically related to: